 coherence and dissipation

-In this course we discuss
+In this course we discuss several physical

-several physical situations wich originate from quantum
+situations wich originate from quantum optics, atomic physics

-optics, atomic physics or condensed matter physics, where
+or condensed matter physics, where quantum coherence plays an

-examples we show that coherence is related to the existence of
+is related to the existence of several indistinguishable paths

-system.
-Decoherence resulting from the coupling between the
+from the coupling between the system and its environment is

-system and its environment is discussed in terms of master
+discussed in terms of master equation for the density matrix,

-equation for the density matrix, and in terms of stochastic
+and in terms of stochastic wave functions.
+We explain the

-wave functions.
-We explain the origin of the fragility of
+origin of the fragility of superposition of states involving

-so-called "Schrödinger cats".
-Finally we address the notion of
+macroscopic objects, the so-called "Schrödinger cats".
+Finally

-phase for a quantum coherent system such as a Bose-Einstein
+we address the notion of phase for a quantum coherent system

-condensate, and we discuss some recent experimental results in
+such as a Bose-Einstein condensate, and we discuss some recent

-this domain.
+experimental results in this domain.

 This course